apache/hudi/rfc/rfc-54/rfc-54.md

 * Reduce the number of configs needed for Hive sync, e.g. table name once provided at the time of first write can be reused for hive sync table name config as well.
 * Revisit the class hierarchy and refactor if needed.
+Please check [RFC-55](/rfc/rfc-55/rfc-55.md)

 #### Configuration Builders